-Invasive, non-indigenous species present serious threats to ecosystem community structure and function throughout South Florida.
-As such, controlling invasive species is cited as a critical resource management activity in the South Florida Water Management District (District or SFWMD) Strategic Plan, 2012-2017 (SFWMD 2012).
-Successfully managing invasive species also is tangentially important to other strategic goals as invasive species have far-reaching effects-from evaluating environmental resource permits to managing the Everglades Stormwater Treatment Areas (STAs) to restoring natural fire regimes.
-In support of collective activities of the many agencies involved in Everglades restoration, this chapter reviews the broad issues involving invasive, nonindigenous species in South Florida and their relationship to restoration, management, planning, organization, and funding.
+Invasive nonindigenous species present serious threats to ecosystem community structure and function throughout South Florida.
+As such, controlling invasive species is a critical resource management activity in the South Florida Water Management District (SFWMD or District) Strategic Plan, 2012-2017 (SFWMD 2012).
+Successfully managing invasive species is important to other strategic goals also as invasive species have far-reaching effects-from evaluating Environmental Resource Permits to managing the Everglades Stormwater Treatment Areas (STAs) to restoring natural fire regimes.
+In support of collective activities of the many agencies involved in Everglades restoration, this chapter reviews the broad issues involving invasive nonindigenous species in South Florida and their relationship to restoration, management, planning, organization, and funding.
 The report provides updates for many priority invasive species, programmatic overviews of regional invasive species initiatives, and key issues linked to managing and preventing biological invasions in South Florida ecosystems.

 While detailed information on many invasive species is not available, this document attempts to provide an update and annotations for priority plant and animal species, including summaries of new research findings.
-As part of continued efforts to streamline reporting, this year's update emphasizes new information obtained during Fiscal Year 2014-2015 (October 1, 2014-September 30, 2015).
-During Fiscal Year 2014-2015, the District spent roughly \$19 million for overall invasive species prevention, control, and management in South Florida.
+As part of continued efforts to streamline reporting, this year's update emphasizes new information obtained during Fiscal Year 2015-2016 (October 1, 2015-September 30, 2016).
 More supporting information, including general background of the District's invasive species program and further details on nonindigenous species, is also presented in Chapter 9 of the 2011 South Florida Environmental Report (SFER) - Volume I (Rodgers et al. 2011).